ashivercoding/JumpstartSalesProject/README.md

 Insights and recommendations are provided on the following key areas:

-- **Revenue & Growth:** Overview historical sales trends with a focus on Revenue, Number of Orders, and Average Order Value
+- **Revenue & Growth:** Overview of historical sales trends with a focus on Revenue, Number of Orders, and Average Order Value
 - **Monthly Sales Trends:** An analysis of monthly sales trends
 - **Product Performance:** Assess product sales and profit, focusing on year-over-year (YoY) growth
 - **Regional Sales:** Analysis of orders placed and popular products per region